NO. OF CREDITS:

-Working with the Personal Creed Project, you join your students as they begin to develop the habit of reflection.
-Students and teachers come to understand who and what have shaped them.
-According to the capacities of their developmental stages, they begin discovering and committing to their values, and learn to stand for something in the world.
-Adapted in schools and colleges around the country, the Personal Creed experience and the course design and instruction practices it inspires generate enthusiasm, self-knowledge, and the desire to contribute, while deepening academic committment and skills.
+In this course you join your students as they develop the habit of reflection.
+Working with the Personal Creed Project, students and teachers come to understand who and what have shaped them.
+According to the capacities of their developmental stages, they begin discovering and committing to their values, and learning to stand for something in the world.
+Adapted in schools and colleges around the country, the Personal Creed experience points to new course design and instruction practices that generate enthusiasm, self-knowledge, and the desire to contribute, while deepening academic committment and skills.
 In this course you learn these practices.
 This makes for unusually rewarding teaching.

-In my classroom alone, over three thousand students have presented their personal creeds to their class communities.
+In my classroom alone over the years, more than four thousand students have presented their personal creeds to their class communities.
 One wrote: